sujayy1983/Home-Device-Automation-Framework/README.md

 4. Kaggle analysis is in early stages.
 Need to add more punch to it.
 5. Release unittest options.
 For now it is evolving.
 6. Plan to proximity detection.
-7. Intrusion of new device should raise doorbell like alarm.
+7. Intrusion of new device should raise alarm (voice).

 ### Issues